129 E. State Street,

 MikeH’s post from the Trenton Strand covers most of the Mayfair’s history:

 “Associated had two downtown theatres.
-The "A” house was the Mayfair which was located on State Street between Broad and Hanover.
-It also had a large store on State St. which was a rental property.
+The "A” house was the Mayfair Theatre which was located on State Street between Broad Street and Hanover Street.
+It also had a large store on State Street. which was a rental property.
 For most of my memory it was a 5 and dime store with a lunch counter.
 Later it became one of the chain drug stores like Rite-Aid or something similar.
 The theatre was a beautiful little band-box of about 1,000 seats, huge by today’s standards but smaller than average for a first-run in the 1950’s.
-Dad bought it from the Mayfair Theatre Corp. of New York who originally operated the theatre as the Orpheum but changed the name to Mayfair Theater.
-They were located in the Mayfair theatre at 47th St. and 7th Avenue on Times Square which they later sold to Walter Reade and he called it the DeMille.
+Dad bought it from the Mayfair Theatre Corp. of New York who originally operated the theatre as the Orpheum Theatre but changed the name to Mayfair Theatre.
+They were located in the Mayfair Theatre at 47th Street and 7th Avenue on Times Square which they later sold to Walter Reade and he called it the DeMille Theatre.

 Just login to your account and subscribe to this theater